muratcan-yuksel/token-sale-frontend/README.md

 Just check the smart contracts provided above, and change the logic accordingly.

 You don't need to change anything at all if you want a simple ICO with whitelist functionalities.
-Just change the styling and you should be okay.
+Just change the style and you should be okay.

 ### view functions